Sarah Lennox, Duchess of Richmond: Early life

-She was born Sarah Cadogan in The Hague, the eldest daughter of William Cadogan (from 1716 1st Baron Cadogan of Reading and from 1722 1st Earl Cadogan) and his wife, Margaretta Cecilia Munter.
+She was born Sarah Cadogan at The Hague, the eldest daughter of William Cadogan (from 1716 1st Baron Cadogan of Reading and from 1722 1st Earl Cadogan) and his wife, Margaretta Cecilia Munter.
 She was brought up in a convent and at the age of fourteen was married, on 4 December 1719, to Charles Lennox, Earl of March, at The Hague.
 The marriage was arranged by both fathers in order to cancel a gambling debt incurred by Lord Cadogan; after the marriage the Earl of March, aged eighteen, embarked on his Grand Tour.
 On his return in 1722, the earl was reluctant to meet Sarah; he went to the theatre, glimpsed a young woman and asked who she was.
-'You must be a stranger in London not to know the toast of the town, the beautiful Lady March', was the reply.
+"You must be a stranger in London not to know the toast of the town, the beautiful Lady March", was the reply.
 In 1723, Charles succeeded to his father's title of Duke of Richmond, whereupon Sarah became Duchess of Richmond.
 They had a well-publicised happy and companionable marriage.

 Courtier and philanthropist

 Sarah was appointed a Lady of the Bedchamber to Caroline of Ansbach when Princess of Wales, and remained in the post when Caroline became queen consort in 1727.
 She received a salary of £500 per year but, despite the fact that the post represented the highest possible position at court, she would have carried out mundane duties, including ordering meals and clothes and dispatching servants to run errands.

-Sarah was one of the twenty-one 'ladies of quality and distinction' who signed Thomas Coram's first petition, presented to George II in 1735, calling for the foundation of the Founding Hospital.
+Sarah was one of the twenty-one "ladies of quality and distinction" who signed Thomas Coram's first petition, presented to George II in 1735, calling for the foundation of the Foundling Hospital.
 She signed the petition on 22 December 1729 and was the first Lady of the Bedchamber to the Queen recruited by Coram.
 Her husband signed the Royal Charter in 1739.